apify/crawlee/README.md

 console.dir(input.body);
 ```

-If the input data has the `application/json' content type, it is automatically parsed into JavaScript object,
+If the input data has the `application/json` content type, it is automatically parsed into a JavaScript object,
 otherwise it is left as a String or Buffer in the raw form.

 Similarly, the output can be stored as follows: